dokterdok/Continuity-Activation-Tool/README.md

 ## News

-2015-08-13 : **New active lead** : I (sysfloat) will now be the main constributer and manager of the project, since dokterdok is not able to support this project anymore.
+2015-08-13 : **New active lead** : I (sysfloat) will now be the main contributer and manager of the project, since dokterdok is not able to support this project anymore.
 He supported me with a lot of stuff and his research into enabling Continuity with dongles.
 I will contact some old beta testers and will do my best to get the dongles working on El Capitan and merge my fork with the beta branch.

 Dec.
 14 2014 : **Continuity Activation Tool 2.0 released** : Adds compatibility with Bluetooth 4.0 USB dongles, allowing many Macs from 2008 and later to easily upgrade to Continuity.
 See the chart below to verify available upgrade options.